EndaMagennis/baoard-ohm/README.md

     - [GitHub](https://github.com/): cloud repository for source code
     - [CodeAnywhere](https://app.codeanywhere.com/): Cloud IDE service used for the majority of development
     - [VSCode](https://code.visualstudio.com/): Local IDE used as backup

+## Features

+- ### Minimum Viable Product

+    #### Implemented

+    - Nav Bar:
+    - Home Page:
+    - Footer:
+    - Create Post:
+    - Read Post:
+    - Update Post:
+    - Delete Post:

+- ### Nice to Have / Future Features

+    - Like a post:
+    - Search a post:
+    - Add a comment:
+    - Multiple images for a post:

+## Design

+The nature and ethos of the website is relaxed, casual boardgame reviews and so the pallette is dark, and subtle.
+Dark mode on devices can reduce blue light exposure and can, in some cases, [reduce eye strain](https://www.eyecarecenter.com/eye-care-resources/is-dark-mode-better-for-your-eyes) so it was the natural choice for a more relaxed website.